NafBZ/Data-Structures/README.md

 # Data-Structures and Algorithm

-This repo contains solutions of different data structures and algorithmic questions.
+### This repo contains solutions of different data structures and algorithmic questions.
+Note: Not all the files contain most optimized solutions

 > **I have written all the solutions in _Python 3_.
 Feel free to check and contribute.**